SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Introduction

 \subsection{Motivating example and problem definition}

-This section gives an example of the problem of evaluating inaccurate event detections and defines the problem of the paper regarding the demand for adequate detection performance metrics.
-Consider, for example, a time series $X$ containing an event at time $t$, represented in Figure~\ref{fig:motivating_example}.
-Given detection methods A and B applied to $X$, a user must select one of them as the most adequate for the underlying application.
-Method A detects an event at time $t+k_1$, while Method B detects an event at time $t-k_2$ ($k_2>k_1$).
-As none of the methods could correctly detect the event at time $t$, based on the usual detection accuracy evaluation, the user would deem both as inaccurate and disposable.
+This section gives an example of the problem of evaluating inaccurate event detections and defines the problem in the paper concerning the demand for adequate detection performance metrics.
+Consider, for example, a time series $X$ containing an event at time $t$, represented in Figure~\ref{fig_motivating_example}.
+Since detectors A and B are applied to $X$, a user must select one of them as the most adequate for the underlying application.
+Detector A detects an event at time $t+k_1$, while Detector B detects an event at time $t-k_2$ ($k_2>k_1$).
+As none of the methods could correctly detect the event at time $t$, based on the usual detection accuracy evaluation, the user would deem both inaccurate and disposable.

 However, inaccuracy in detecting an event can often result from its preceding or lingering effects.
 Take the adoption of a new policy in a business.
 While a domain specialist may consider the moment of policy enforcement as a company event, its effects on profit may only be detectable a few months later.
 On the other hand, preparations for policy adoption may be detectable in the antecedent months.
-Moreover, when accurate detections are not achievable, which is common, detection applications demand events to be identified as soon as possible \cite{lavin_evaluating_2015}, or early enough to allow necessary actions to be taken, mitigating possible critical system failures or helping mitigate urban problems resulting from extreme weather events, for example.
+Moreover, when accurate detections are not achievable, which is common, detection applications demand events to be identified as soon as possible \cite{lavin_evaluating_2015}, or early enough to allow necessary actions to be taken, mitigating possible critical system failures or help mitigate urban problems resulting from extreme weather events, for example.
 In this context, the results of Methods A and B would be valuable to the user.
-Note that while Method B seems to anticipate the event, its detection is made after the event's occurrence.
-On the other hand, the detection of Method A came temporally closer to the event, possibly more representative of its effects.
+Note that while Detector B seems to anticipate the event, its application to $X$ and resulting detection is made after the event's occurrence.
+On the other hand, the detection of Detector A came temporally closer to the event, possibly more representative of its effects.

 In this context, evaluating event detection is particularly challenging, and the detection accuracy metrics usually adopted are insufficient and inadequate for the task \cite{singh_demystifying_2017}.
 Standard classification metrics do not consider the concept of time, which is fundamental in the context of time series analysis, and do not reward early detection \cite{ahmad_unsupervised_2017}, for example, or any relevant neighboring detections.
 For the remainder of this paper, neighboring or close detections refer to detections whose temporal distance to events is within a desired threshold.
 Current metrics only reward true positives (exact matches in event detection).
 All other results are ``harshly'' and equally discredited.